If you want to write your master or bachelor thesis with one of the DWS professors, please follow the guidelines below.

 - If you want to write your thesis in cooperation with a company, please send the name and contact details of your contact at the company together with your application.
 Make sure that the company can provide you with all required resources (e.g., datasets, servers, ...).
 Before starting your thesis, the company will have to sign a supervision agreement.

-- Professor Heiner Stuckenschmidt: please send your application to Christian Meilicke (Bachelor) and Ioana Hulpus (Master).
-Please also note that the group of Heiner Stuckenschmidt only accept applications at the following deadlines: 1st March, 1st June, 1st September, 1st Dezember
+- Professor Heiner Stuckenschmidt: The Chair of Artificial Intelligence (Prof. Stuckenschmidt) is currently booked out.
+Students with very good grades may still apply for topics announced on the webpage of the chair.
+Please send your application to Christian Meilicke (Bachelor) and Ines Rehbein (Master).
+Please also note that possible starting dates at the Chair of Artificial Intelligence (Heiner Stuckenschmidt) are: 1st March, 1st June, 1st September, 1st Dezember

-- Professors Ponzetto and Glavaš: please send your application to Anne Lauscher.
+- Professors Ponzetto and Glavaš: please send your application to Ines Rehbein.
 You can send the proposal anytime.

-- All other chairs: please send you application to the respective professor or research associate working on the topic you are interested in.
-You can send the proposal anytime.
+- All other chairs (Prof. Bizer, Prof. Paulheim): please send your application including the documents mentioned above to the respective professor or research associate working on the topic you are interested in.
+Theses can be started anytime.

 - Before you can start your thesis, you need to provide a convincing topic proposal (the so-called exposé).

-- The proposal must be 2 pages long (excluding references).
+- The proposal must be written using the proposal template and must not exceed 2 pages (excluding references).

 - Do not spend too much space on explaining the preliminaries.
 Focus on what you want to do.